cockroachdb/docs/v1.0/orchestrate-cockroachdb-with-kubernetes.md

 <section class="filter-content" markdown="1" data-scope="cloud">

 The Kubernetes script created 4 nodes, one master and 3 workers.
-Pods get placed only on worker nodes, so to ensure that you don't have two pods on the same node (as recommended in our [production best practices](recommended-production-settings.html)), you need to add a new worker node and then edit your StatefulSet configuration to add another pod.
+Pods get placed only on worker nodes, so to ensure that you do not have two pods on the same node (as recommended in our [production best practices](recommended-production-settings.html)), you need to add a new worker node and then edit your StatefulSet configuration to add another pod.

 1. Add a worker node:
   - On GCE, resize your [Managed Instance Group](https://cloud.google.com/compute/docs/instance-groups/).